Max Schmeling: Schmeling in his later years

 When he returned to Germany after his defeat by Joe Louis, Schmeling was now shunned by the Nazis.
 He won both the German and European heavyweight championships on the same night, with a first-round knockout of Adolf Heuser.
-During the Nazi purge of Jews from Berlin, he personally saved the lives of two Jewish children by hiding them in his apartment.
+During the Nazi purge of Jews from Berlin, he personally saved the lives of two Jewish children by hiding them in his Excelsior hotel room in Berlin.
+He claimed he was sick and permitted no one to enter.
 It was not the first time that Schmeling defied the Nazi regime's hatred for Jews.
 As the story goes, Hitler let it be known through the Reich Ministry of Sports that he was very displeased at Schmeling's relationship with Joe Jacobs, his Jewish fight promoter, and wanted it terminated, but Schmeling refused to bow even to Hitler.
 During the war, Schmeling was drafted, where he served with the Luftwaffe and was trained as a paratrooper.
 He participated in the Battle of Crete in May 1941, where he was wounded in his right knee by mortar fire shrapnel during the first day of the battle.
 After recovering, he was dismissed from active service after being deemed medically unfit for duty because of his injury.
 Nevertheless, in July 1944 a rumor that he had been killed in action made world news.
-He later visited American P.O.W. camps in Germany and occasionally tried to help conditions for the prisoners.
-By early 1945, he was spending his time giving exhibition bouts against former British Free Corps member Eric Pleasants in German officers' messes.
+He later visited American POW camps in Germany and occasionally tried to improve conditions for the prisoners.
+By early 1945, he was spending his time giving exhibition bouts against British Free Corps member Eric Pleasants in German officers' messes.

 After the war, Schmeling settled in Hamburg where in 1947, strapped for money, he embarked upon a moderately successful comeback in boxing, winning three of his five bouts with two point-defeats before re-entering retirement for good in October 1948.